HenningUe/iphoto-downloader/docs/SPEC.md

    - The app execution mode (single or continuous) shall be defined in the settings file.
 If nothing is provided the default shall be single execution.

+   - The app shall run allow multiple instances or run as single instance only.
+   - If only one instance is allowed, a message shall be printed, that another instance is already running and abort immediately
+   - It shall be configurable in the settings if multi-instances are allowed.
+The related settings key shall be "allow_multi_instance".
+The default value shall be false.

+3. **Global exception handling**
    - The main entry-point function shall have a global try-except blocks handling flattly the whole function code block and send a pushover notification whenever a unhandled exception occurs

-2. **Consideration of delivery artifacts**
+4. **Consideration of delivery artifacts**
     - It should be possible to define two operating modes in the settings: "InDevelopment" and "Delivered" - When the "Delivered" operating mode is activated, the system should check whether the settings folder (see section **Photo Sync**) exists and whether the files README.md, settings.ini.template, and settings.ini are located there.
 If any of these files are missing, they should be copied there and the program should be terminated.
 In addition, the user should be informed that the files have been copied and where exactly, what the files are for, and that they should run this program again after adjusting settings.ini.
     - If the files are present, the program should perform its normal function.
     - In "Delivered" mode, READMD.md and settings.ini.template should be copied to the settings folder each time the program is started (but not settings.ini).
     - READMD.md and .env.example (as source for settings.ini.template ) from the repository are to be used.
 I.e. when the executable is created these files must be included in the executable as additional resources.
 The content of the created READM.md and shall **not** be included in a python file as strings to avoid duplicated sources.
     - The default mode for operation in development environment shall be "InDevelopment"

-3. **2FA authenticaion**
+5. **2FA authenticaion**

-3.1.
+5.1.
 Separate package 2FA authentication

 - 2FA authentication shall be handled as a separate package
 - The separate 2FA authentication package shall be placed in folder